-- 9. What is electromagnetic induction ?
-Explain with an activity.
-Write its one application. - 10.
+- 2. When does short circuit occur? - 3.
+Write the three ways to produce magnetic field. - 4.
+What is overloading ? - 5.
+Write the use of safety device used in electric circuit. - 6.
+What is solenoid ?
+Where the magnetic field is uniform in solenoid ? - 7.
+Draw the pattern of magnetic field lines due to current carrying straight conductor. - 8.
+What is earth wire ?
+How it works in our domestic circuit ? - 9.
 Draw the schematic diagram of domestic circuit.
-Write the colour and nature of neutral wire, live wire and earth wire. - 11.
+Write the colour and nature of neutral wire, live wire and earth wire. - 10.
 What is an electromagnet ?
 What material are used to make electromagnet ?
-Can we use steel to make electromagnet ? - 12. (a) State Fleming's left hand rule. (b) Write the principle of working of an electric motor. (c) Explain the function (i) Armature (ii) Brushes (iii) Split ring.
+Can we use steel to make electromagnet ? - 11. (a) State Fleming's left hand rule.(b) Write the principle of working of an electric motor. - (c) Explain the function of the following. - (i) Armature (ii) Brushes (iii) Splitring.
 (CBSE 2018)